Albert Pike

-Albert Pike (December 29, 1809 – April 2, 1891) was an American author, poet, orator, editor, lawyer, jurist and Confederate general who served as an associate justice of the Arkansas Supreme Court in exile from 1864 to 1865.
+Albert Pike (December 29, 1809 – April 2, 1891) was an American author, poet, orator, editor, lawyer, jurist and Confederate States Army general who served as an associate justice of the Arkansas Supreme Court in exile from 1864 to 1865.
 He had previously served as a senior officer of the Confederate States Army, commanding the District of Indian Territory in the Trans-Mississippi Theater.
-A prominent member of the Freemasons, Pike served as the Sovereign Grand Commander of the Supreme Council, Scottish Rite (Southern Jurisdiction, USA) from 1859 to 1891.
+A prominent member of the Freemasons, Pike served as the Sovereign Grand Commander of the Supreme Council, Scottish Rite, Southern Jurisdiction from 1859 to 1891.

 Early life and education

-Albert Pike was born in Boston, Massachusetts, on December 29, 1809, the son of Benjamin and Sarah (Andrews) Pike, and spent his childhood in Byfield and Newburyport, Massachusetts.
-His colonial ancestors settled the area in 1635, and included John Pike (1613–1688/1689), the founder of Woodbridge, New Jersey.
+Albert Pike was born in Boston, Massachusetts, on December 29, 1809, the son of Benjamin and Sarah (Andrews) Pike.
+He grew up in Byfield and Newburyport, Massachusetts.
+His colonial ancestors had settled in the area in 1635, and included John Pike (1613–1688/1689), the founder of Woodbridge, New Jersey.

 He attended school in Newburyport and Framingham until he was 15.
 In August 1825, he passed entrance exams at Harvard University, though when the college requested payment of tuition fees for the first two years, he chose not to attend.
-He began a program of self-education, later becoming a schoolteacher in Gloucester, North Bedford, Fairhaven and Newburyport.
+He began a program of self-education, later teaching school in Gloucester, North Bedford, Fairhaven and Newburyport.

 Pike was an imposing figure; 6 ft tall and 300 lb with hair that reached his shoulders and a long beard.
-In 1831, he left Massachusetts to travel west, first stopping in Nashville, Tennessee, and later moving to St. Louis, Missouri.
+In 1831, he left Massachusetts to travel west, first stopping in Nashville, Tennessee.

-There he joined a hunting and trading expedition to Taos, New Mexico.
+He later moved to St. Louis, Missouri, where he joined a hunting and trading expedition to Taos, New Mexico.
 En route his horse broke and ran, forcing Pike to walk the remaining 500 mi to Taos.
 After this, he joined a trapping expedition to the Llano Estacado in New Mexico and Texas.
 Trapping was minimal and, after traveling about 1300 mi, half of it on foot, he finally arrived at Fort Smith, Arkansas.